SC allows Enrile’s trial for plunder to proceed

 Bill of particulars

-The case stemmed from the June 5, 2014, plunder complaint filed by the Ombudsman against Enrile, his chief of staff at that time Jessica Reyes, Ronald Lim, John Raymund de Asis and Janet Lim Napoles—whom the Sandiganbayan would find guilty of plunder five years later for the misuse of Sen. Ramon Revilla Jr.’s pork barrel fund.
+The case stemmed from the June 5, 2014, plunder complaint filed by the Ombudsman against Enrile, his chief of staff at the time Jessica Reyes, Ronald Lim, John Raymund de Asis, and Janet Lim Napoles—whom the Sandiganbayan would find guilty of plunder five years later for the misuse of Sen. Ramon Revilla Jr.’s pork barrel fund.

-According to the complaint, Enrile and the four other accused had amassed P172 million from his Priority Development Assistance Fund (PDAF) during the years 2004 to 2010.
+According to the complaint, Enrile and the four other accused had amassed P172 million from his Priority Development Assistance Fund (PDAF) from 2004 to 2010.

-On July 10 that year, Enrile filed a motion for a bill of particulars, which would allow the accused to request specific details from the prosecution to properly prepare for trial.
+On July 10 that year, Enrile filed a motion for a bill of particulars, allowing the accused to request specific details from the prosecution to prepare properly for trial.

 But his motion was denied, prompting Enrile to challenge that ruling in a petition for certiorari before the Supreme Court.